devnova777/pccontext/README.md

 ## PyCardano Chain Contexts

-This library is contains the various Chain Contexts to use with the PyCardano library.
+This library contains the various Chain Contexts to use with the PyCardano library.

 ### Basic Usage